JeffersonLab/clas12container/htmlDoc/source/index.rst

 Quickstart: GEMC examples, interactively (Linux)
 ================================================

-Add your localhost to the list of accepted X11 connections with either one of these two commands:
+Add your localhost to the list of accepted X11 connections with one of these two commands (if the first doesn't work, try the second one):

 .. code-block:: ruby